Palazuelos Variscite Triangular Cabochon · 33 mm media thumbnails

 This specific piece

-The apple-green base is uniform, with ochre and brown veins branching from the central axis of the piece towards the corners, creating a soft dendritic pattern reminiscent of a topographic map.
+The apple green base is uniform, with ochre and brown veins branching from the central axis of the piece towards the vertices, creating a soft dendritic pattern reminiscent of a topographic map.
 No areas show bleaching or surface cracks.

-At 33 mm high and only 5 mm thick, this triangle has visual presence without excessive weight: it is the ideal size for a daily geometric pendant.
-The lapidary slightly rounded the corners to reduce the risk of chipping during use.
+At 33 mm high and only 5 mm thick, this triangle has visual presence without excessive weight: it's the ideal size for a geometric pendant for everyday wear.
+The lapidarist slightly rounded the vertices to reduce the risk of chipping during use.

-Variscite forms in areas of alteration of aluminous rocks exposed to phosphorus-rich solutions.
-Its green color comes from traces of chromium and vanadium that replace aluminum in the crystal lattice.
+Variscite forms in alteration zones of aluminous rocks exposed to phosphorus-rich solutions.
+Its green color comes from traces of chromium and vanadium that substitute aluminum in the crystal lattice.
 The Palazuelos de las Cuevas (Zamora) deposit —exploited since the Neolithic, as documented by the CSIC through isotopic analysis of funerary beads— produces lapidary quality variscite with greater color homogeneity than most commercial deposits.
-Unlike Utah variscite, the Spanish variety has a more earthy and muted green, with veins of white quartz or yellowish calcite that are the visual signature of the Zamora deposit.
+Unlike Utah variscite, the Spanish variety has a more earthy and muted green, with white quartz or yellowish calcite veins that are the visual signature of the Zamora deposit.

-• Pendants with a three-prong setting — one prong per corner allows the full profile of the stone to be seen and gives a more open finish to the design.
+• Pendants with a three-prong setting — one prong per vertex allows the full profile of the stone to be seen and gives a more open finish to the design.

-• Wire wrap — a suitable technique for jewelers who work with wire, especially with a perimeter frame that reinforces the three sides.
+• Wire wrap — suitable technique for jewelers working with wire, especially with a perimeter frame that reinforces the three sides.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.

 Palazuelos variscite has a more earthy green than Utah variscite.
-The veins are white or yellowish (quartz or calcite), never black as in turquoise — with which it is sometimes confused.
-Its low hardness (3.5–5 Mohs) distinguishes it from imitations in glass or resin: a metal clip easily scratches it.
-The texture under magnification is microcrystalline and uniform, without the granularity of dyed stone or the bubbles of colored resin.
+The veins are white or yellowish (quartz or calcite), never black as in turquoise —with which it is sometimes confused.
+Its low hardness (3.5–5 Mohs) distinguishes it from glass or resin imitations: a metal clip will easily scratch it.
+Under magnification, the texture is microcrystalline and uniform, without the granularity of dyed stone or the bubbles of colored resin.

 Has the variscite been treated or dyed?

-No. Color and veins are natural to the mineral.
+No. The color and veins are natural to the mineral.
 No detectable treatment.
 Statement based on lapidary observation; the piece does not include formal gemological certification.

 What setting do you recommend for a triangular cabochon?

 We recommend a closed bezel setting.
-A triangular bezel in 925 silver protects the three corners —the most vulnerable area— and cleanly frames the geometry of the piece.
-The moderate hardness (3.5–5 Mohs) makes exposed corners susceptible to chipping from impacts.
+A triangular bezel in 925 silver protects the three vertices —the most vulnerable area— and cleanly frames the geometry of the piece.
+Its moderate hardness (3.5–5 Mohs) makes exposed vertices susceptible to chipping from impacts.

 Is Palazuelos variscite exclusive?